-This leaflet has been written to help you understand more about dermatomyositis.
-It tells you what it is, what causes it, how to recognise some of the symptoms, what can be done about it, and where you can find out more.
+This leaflet has been written to help patients understand more about dermatomyositis.
+It explains what it is, what causes it, how to recognise some of the symptoms, what can be done about it, and where more information can be found.

 What is dermatomyositis?

 Dermatomyositis is a rare condition that causes inflammation in both the skin and the muscles.
 The word comes from the Latin for skin (dermis), muscles (myos) and inflammation (-itis).
-Very rarely only the skin is affected and not the muscles.
+In rare cases, only the skin is affected and not the muscles.